TheBizzle/ScalaJS-Sandbox/README.md

 ScalaJS-Sandbox
 ===============

-A place for me to play around with ScalaJS
+A place for me to play around with ScalaJS.

+...Not that I will, because this project is a graveyard.